UniMiBAnalyses/D6EFTStudies/README.md

   * the line `queue 100` specifies how many identical jobs will be submitted (random seeds are changed though)
   * to actually submit jobs, run `condor_submit SSeu_RcW.sub`
+  * when the samples have been produced, the total XS can be calculated with the script `calcXS.py`, which averages the results present in the banner files produced by each Madgraph job.
+    Used with the argument of the folder containing the banner files, finds them, extracts the XS and averages it.
+    With a third argument, it becomes verbose and shows the averaged values as well.

 ### analysis